 The School District shall maintain a written, confidential record of the information obtained or of the good faith efforts made to obtain the information.
 This record shall be maintained for three years from the date of the driver's first performance of safety-sensitive functions.
-The School District shall also retain records of violations reported for five (5) years.

-Prior to the driver's first performance of safety-sensitive functions, the School District shall ask the driver whether s/he has tested positive, or refused to test, on any preemployment drug or alcohol test (1) administered by a DOT-regulated employer, (2) in connection with a position for which the driver applied, (3) involving the driver's failure to obtain safety-sensitive transportation work, and (4) over the period of two-three years preceding the date of the employee's application for employment with the School-school District_district.
-If the driver admits to a positive test or a refusal to test within the past two years, the School-school District_district shall not allow the driver to perform safety-sensitive functions until and unless the driver documents successful completion of the return-to-duty process.
+Prior to the driver's first performance of safety-sensitive functions, the School District shall ask the driver whether s/he has tested positive, or refused to test, on any preemployment drug or alcohol test (1) administered by a DOT-regulated employer, (2) in connection with a position for which the driver applied, (3) involving the driver's failure to obtain safety-sensitive transportation work, and (4) over the period of three years preceding the date of the employee's application for employment with the school district.
+If the driver admits to a positive test or a refusal to test within the past two years, the school district shall not allow the driver to perform safety-sensitive functions until and unless the driver documents successful completion of the return-to-duty process.